PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~
 * **default**: true
 * **description**: Determines whether the mob limit (in bukkit.yml) is counted
-  per-player or for the entire server.
+  per player or for the entire server.
 Enabling this setting results in roughly
   the same number of mobs, but with a more even distribution that prevents one
   player from using the entire mob cap and provides a more single-player like
   experience.